unofficial-mirror/jiri/README.md

 ### Main commands are:
 ```
    branch      Show or delete branches
-   cl          Manage changelists for multiple projects(deprecated, use jiri upload)
    grep        Search across projects
    import      Adds imports to .jiri_manifest file
    init        Create a new jiri root